-- 9. Under the protection and stability provided by the Stay, Sino-Forest and its Board continue to work diligently on all aspects of the restructuring in conjunction with Sino-Forest's advisors and the Monitor.
-Three current Directors continue to be actively involved in Sino-Forest's Special Restructuring Committee (the "Restructuring Committee") for the purpose of supervising, analyzing and managing the strategic options available to Sino-Forest over the course of the restructuring.2 - 10.
-It is critical to the success of the restructuring that the members of the Board as the directing minds of Sino-Forest and as experienced and knowledgeable businessmen remain fully engaged in the restructuring process.3
+- 8. This Court also made the Sales Process Order approving the sales process procedures attached thereto on March 30, 2012. - 9.
+On August 31, 2012, this Court issued a Plan filing and Meeting Order, which, among other things, accepted Sino-Forest's draft Plan of Compromise and Reorganization (the "Plan") for filing, subject to any objections being raised at the sanction hearing stage.2 - 10.
+Under the protection and stability provided by the Stay, Sino-Forest and its Board continue to work diligently on all aspects of the restructuring in conjunction with Sino-Forest's advisors and the Monitor.3 - 11.
+It is critical to the success of the restructuring that the members of the Board as the directing minds of Sino-Forest and as experienced and knowledgeable businessmen remain fully engaged in the restructuring process.4